Empire of the Rising Sun: Naval Warfare

-Aircraft Carriers & Naval Aviators
+Aircraft Carriers and Naval Aviators

 The naval war will take up most of players' time during the game, the explicit idea being that a major Pacific naval battle will take as long to resolve as an armour offensive on the Eastern Front.
 Players still have generic naval factors as in the European game, but also have separate named aircraft carriers, normally of two (CVL) or three (CV) factors.
 The former are much easier to sink, and take a year to rebuild (CVs take two years).
 The US also has some optional four factor carriers (CVB) which did not see service in the actual war.
-Each carrier factor can base a single Naval Air Squadron (NAS) - one third of the size of an Army Air Factor, but equal for combat strength if fighting "over water" (although, because of the size differential, three losses would need to be inflicted to destroy a single AAF).
+Each carrier factor can base a single Naval Air Squadron (NAS)—one-third of the size of an Army Air Factor, but equal for combat strength if fighting "over water" (although, because of the size differential, three losses would need to be inflicted to destroy a single AAF).
 Naval Air Squadrons may also base at cities, and one squadron and/or 9 naval factors may base on a one-hex island.